kubus765/react-crud-app/README.md

 - Add basic authentication (only a logged in user can alter the database)
 - Add basic checks of for password (at least 8 characters, at least 1 upper case letter, at least 1 special symbol) and email input
 - Fix the date format (currently also time is displayed)
+- Fix the duplicated ID (one is from the react bootstrap and the other is saved on the SQL Database and is never reset)
 _________________________________________________________________________________________________________________________________
 # Getting Started with Create React App